gravitational/teleport/rfd/0032-access-tester.md

 ***Does the given user have access to a node as an os user?***
 Rule | Logical interpretation
 --- | ---
-`HasAllowRole(User, Login, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), RoleAllowsLogin(Role, Login), not(RoleDeniesLogin(Role, Login)), not(HasLoginTrait(User))` | If the user has a role, the role allows access to the node, the role has a login that is not denied and the user does not have a defined login trait, then the user has a role that gives them access to the node as login
+`HasAllowRole(User, Login, Node, Role) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), RoleAllowsLogin(Role, Login), not(RoleDeniesLogin(Role, Login)), not(HasLoginTrait(User))` | If the user has a role, the role allows access to the node, the role has a login that is not denied and the user does not have a defined login trait, then the user has a role that gives them access to the node as login
-`HasAllowRole(User, Login, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), HasTrait(User, login, Login), not(RoleDeniesLogin(Role, Login))` | If the user has a role, the role allows access to the node and the user has a defined login trait that is not denied, then the user has a role that gives them access to the node as login
+`HasAllowRole(User, Login, Node, Role) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value), HasTrait(User, login, Login), not(RoleDeniesLogin(Role, Login)), not(RoleDeniesLogin(Role, login))` | If the user has a role, the role allows access to the node and the user has a defined login trait that is not denied, then the user has a role that gives them access to the node as login
-`HasDenyRole(User, Node) :- HasRole(User, Role), HasDenyNodeLabel(Role, Node, Key, Value)` | If the user has a role and the role denies access to the node, then the user has a role that denies them access to the node
+`HasDenyRole(User, Node, Role) :- HasRole(User, Role), HasDenyNodeLabel(Role, Node, Key, Value)` | If the user has a role and the role denies access to the node, then the user has a role that denies them access to the node
+`HasDeniedLogin(User, Login, Role) :- HasRole(User, Role), RoleDeniesLogin(Role, Login)` | If the user has a role, and the role denies a login, then the user has a role that denies them access with the specified login
+`HasDeniedLogin(User, Login, Role) :- HasRole(User, Role), HasTrait(User, login, Login), RoleDeniesLogin(Role, login)` | If the user has a role and login trait, and the role denies the login traits, then the user has a role that denies them access with the all login traits
-`HasAccess(User, Login, Node) :- HasAllowRole(User, Login, Node), not(HasDenyRole(User, Node))` | If the user has a role that gives them access to the node as login and there are no roles denying access to the node, then the user has access to the node as login
+`HasAccess(User, Login, Node, Role) :- HasAllowRole(User, Login, Node, Role), not(HasDenyRole(User, Node, Role)), not(HasDeniedLogin(User, Login, Role))` | If the user has a role that gives them access to the node as login and there are no roles denying access to the node as login, then the user has access to the node as login

 ***Which roles allow or deny a user access to a given node?***
 Rule | Logical interpretation
 --- | ---
-`AllowRoles(User, Role, Node) :- HasRole(User, Role), HasAllowNodeLabel(Role, Node, Key, Value)` | If the user has a role and the role allows access to the node, then that specific role gives the user access to node
+`DenyAccess(User, Login, Node, Role) :- HasDenyRole(User, Node, Role), HasTrait(User, login, Login)` | If the user has a role and login trait and the role denies access to the node, then that specific role denies the user access to node as the login trait
-`DenyRoles(User, Role, Node) :- HasRole(User, Role), HasDenyNodeLabel(Role, Node, Key, Value)` | If the user has a role and the role denies access to the node, then that specific role denies the user access to node
+`DenyAccess(User, Login, Node, Role) :- HasDenyRole(User, Node, Role), HasAllowRole(User, Login, Node, OtherRole)` | If the user has a role that denies them access, but also has other roles allowing access, then that specific role denies the user access to the node
+`DenyLogins(User, Login, Role) :- HasDeniedLogin(User, Login, Role)` | If the user is denied a login by role, then that login is denied to the user for all nodes

 Rules can be thought of as a simple implication between the body (the part after :-) and the head (the part before :-) where if body is true, then it implies the head.